scopen-coop/dolibarr_compose/dolibarr_nginx/README.md

         docker-compose up

+### .env file

+Then, create a .env file all environment variables, including the root password, as follows (the password is raw after the equal sign) :

+       `MYSQL_ROOT_PASSWORD=root`

+PLEASE, do apply secure permissions to this .env file (in **production**):

+        chmod 600 .env

+### Run compose

 This will run 4 container Docker : Dolibarr, MariaDB, PhpMyAdmin and Maildev.

+On first install set

+            dolibarr_mariadb

+as databse host

+and `/var/documents` as Document folder

 The URL to go to the Dolibarr is :